Published 12.21.2006 Milwaukee Journal Sentinel

 Views on domestic surveillance

-Civil liberties, including the right to privacy, are absolutely and critically necessary in a truly free society (the ability to express myself through this site is an obvious example).
+Civil liberties, including the right to privacy, are critically necessary in a truly free society.
 On the other hand, civil liberties should not automatically supersede national security concerns without the application of rigorous and transparent reasoning by parties operating in the collective interests of the people.
 By using the term "civil liberties" in this post, I am writing primarily about the right to privacy guaranteed under the Fourth Amendment.

 Now consider the loudest domestic surveillance concerns we hear today and ask yourself if you think the CIA or NSA cares about phone calls you have made, or books you have checked out?
-I prefer to believe that only those people trying to harm freedom-loving good citizens like us, should be the ones to worry.
+I prefer to believe that only those people trying to harm freedom-loving good citizens like us, should be the ones worrying.
 At least that's the way I feel today, but governments can and do change into despotic forces so we should always look over their shoulder(s) too.
-Like most things in life, this is not a binary issue.
+This is not a static issue.

 Sunday, May 14, 2006